After School Program

 A selection of our enrichment classes will be made available on a drop-in basis.
 Library Time/Homework Club and the Extended Day Program are always available on a drop-in basis.

 - Each program has a minimum to run.

 - Space is limited.
 Registration is first-come, first-served.
 Registration begins in November.

-- Games: played against other independent schools and inter-squad scrimmages.
+- Games are played against other independent schools and also inter-squad scrimmages.

 - Coaches: Jen Semioli, Nancy Muniz

 - Tuition includes practices and games, transportation, and uniforms.